OmarZOS/star-crafter/README.md

 - **Poo** : From the C++ OOP labs
 - **VectorZL** : Vector basic operations destined to be used by low level infographics.
 - **Virtual load balancer** : A proxy image using nginx image by docker.
+- **SQL Data Mart and Analytics** : The full script for the needed SQL commands.